-All jewellery, religious artefacts and symbols must be removed because of the potential danger to the wearer and other users.
+All jewelry, religious artefacts and symbols must be removed because of the potential danger to the wearer and other users.
 The only exception to this rule is a medic alert bracelet, which should be covered by a sweatband.

 Goggles are not needed for everyday swimming.
-It should be remembered that in the event of your child being involved in a hazardous water situation, it is extremely unlikely that he/she would be wearing goggles.
+It should be remembered that in the eventof your child being involved in a hazardous water situation, it is extremely unlikely that he/she would be wearing goggles.
 It is highly desirable therefore that your child learns to swim without being dependent on goggles.
 Goggles do not keep all water out of the eyes and often steam up for the first few minutes after putting them on.
 The children swim in large numbers and sometimes in crowded conditions.
 Beginners do not always have full control of arm and leg movements.
 These factors may increase the possibility of being hurt with goggles adding to any injury.

-The use of goggles is advisable only when there is excessive reaction to the chemicals in the water and where the swimmer is involved in lengthy training sessions.
+The use of goggles is advisable only when there is excessive reaction to the chemicals in the water and where the swimmer is competent enough to be involved in lengthy training sessions.
+In all cases, the Specialist Swimming Teacher must make the decision on whether a child is capable of wearning goggles.
 In these cases, goggles may reduce the effect of contact of the eyes with the water.
 If goggles are used, they should not be made of glass or breakable plastic.
 It is recommended that such goggles be purchased from a recognised sports equipment retailer or from local leisure centres.
 Your child will need to be taught how to put on and remove the goggles and how to empty the water out safely.
-If you wish your child to wear goggles in the school swimming lessons, please make this request in writing to the school.
+If you wish your child to wear goggles inthe school swimming lessons, please make this request in writing to the school.